 A simplified example of Unified Communications would be Google:

-As a search engine, you can find the answers to your burning questions within the blink of an eye, but think about Gmail, Docs, Calendar, Hangouts and the use of a Google account for instant messaging; you can even place phone calls.
+As a search engine, you can find the answers to your burning questions within the blink of an eye.
+They take it further with Gmail, Docs, Calendar, Hangouts and the use of a Gmail account for instant messaging.
+You can even place phone calls.

 You have a team of Sales Executives who will sometimes be with clients.
 How do you know if they are in a meeting?
 What happens if they receive a phone call for more business but lose it because the call wasn’t answered?

 So, you have a Sales Executive in a sales meeting, their phone doesn’t ring in the meeting because they have it diverted which means they are giving their client their undivided attention.
-They won’t miss any calls which could result in loss of business (which happens to a lot of businesses who don’t answer their phone.)
+They won’t miss any calls which could result in loss of business.
 Also, any changes that happened with that call, they are notified about via IM and any physical changes are synced up with their own system.

 Unified Communications brings together different technologies to run in sync so that a business can run effectively.